wadehuber/csc110examples/csc110examples/src/videoexamples/classespt2/README.md

-# Module 13 - More about Writing Java Classes
+# More about Writing Java Classes

 ThisReference.java - example of a class where the constructor uses the `this` reference in its constructor